Review of Spot Farms Grain Free Dehydrated Dog Food

 However, flaxseed contains about 19% protein, a factor that must be considered when judging the actual meat content of this dog food.

-The fifth ingredient is dried spinach.
+The seventh ingredient is spinach.
 Due to its exceptional vitamin and mineral content, spinach exhibits a remarkably high nutrient Completeness Score1 of 91.

 From here, the list goes on to include a number of other items.